rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 "complete" to the point that there's there is little benefit to continuing the working group, it may be archived.

-The archival process of a working group involves communicating the wind down to the community and the archival or transfer of ownership of the relevant projects.

 ## Project Groups

 A Project Group is a group of people working on a particular project or